Vivage Quality Health Partners

 - Perform administrative duties such as completing medical forms, reports, evaluations, studies, charting, etc., as necessary.

-- Must be a graduate of an approved Registered Nurse program.
-Must maintain a current, unencumbered, active license to practice as a Registered Nurse in the state.
+- Must possess a current, unencumbered, active license to practice as a Registered Nurse in the state.

 - Must demonstrate the knowledge and skills necessary to provide care appropriate to the age-related needs of the residents served.